Tallen258/final-cs1810/README.md

 - build filter function to filter between registered players

 - build html form to add regestered player and abilty to save local storage    COMPLETE
-- build filter function to filter between registered players
+- build filter function to filter between registered players COMPLETED!!
-- build score table and score at moment
+- build score table and score at moment     COMPLETED!!
+- build a rules list   COMPLETED!!
+- build a title page with image COMPLETED!!
 - build score card funtionality deteriming who will win and who will lose.
--
+- build functionality for accepting player name and writing it out.